 The largest item in the budget is maintenance and mowing of the common areas that the MHOA has responsibility for.
-While the Board had been expecting a change in the maintenance providers and put this out for competitive bidding, the current contractor was chosen to continue his dedicated service.
+While the Board had been expecting a change in the maintenance providers and put this out for competitive bidding, the current contractor was chosen to continue his dedicated service. it was noted that if the contractor changes in the future then dues will have to be raised to cover antipated mowing increases since competing bids were mostly substantially higher.

 Outdoor Pole Lights are Required by Middlesex Twp